Aliases for ZPR1 Gene

 GeneCards Summary for ZPR1 Gene

 ZPR1 (ZPR1 Zinc Finger) is a Protein Coding gene.
 Diseases associated with ZPR1 include Spinal Muscular Atrophy and Muscular Atrophy.
 Among its related pathways are Translational Control.
-GO annotations related to this gene include receptor tyrosine kinase binding and translation initiation factor binding.
+Gene Ontology (GO) annotations related to this gene include receptor tyrosine kinase binding and translation initiation factor binding.

 UniProtKB/Swiss-Prot for ZPR1 Gene